ptsanchez/cse15l-lab-reports/index.md

 ## Setting up your UCSD CSE15L account
 The next step is to reset your password on your own CSE15L account given to you by UCSD.
 The following process can be access at: [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php).
-Put in your UCSD username (the first part of your UCSD email) and PID.
-You will be prompted with an "Account Lookuip Results" page, where you will want to find your cs15l account.
-For instance, mine was listed under Additional Accounts.
+Put in your UCSD username (typically the first part of your UCSD email) and PID.
+You will be prompted with an "Account Lookup Results" page, where you will want to find your cs15l account.
+Mine was listed under Additional Accounts.
 This will show you your username. **Be sure to take note of your username.** Under your listed username, click the button *Global Password Change Tool* to reset your account password.
 Since this is the first time you are using this account, you need to make a password.

 ![Image](cse15lPasswordReset.png)